-Kit Description Use Open Very natural and open-sounding kit, warm and fat, with unobtrusive snare and big toms. for general-purpose pop, rock and acoustic power drums.
-Fat Kit with huge force, a powerful snare and a fat, deep kick. for more rock-oriented material that needs a strong kick foundation and a snare that cuts through.
-Punch Tight and very punchy kit with the snare tuned high and accent on the kick, wherever you want the drums to stick out or hold up against walls of slightly more processed. guitars.
-Deep Low-tuned, resonant kit, played medium-hard. if you're after a more old-fashioned drum sound.
-Hard The hard rock kit, with a punchy rock snare and a present kick drum. for hard rock to metal, where subtlety would get in the way
+OPEN Very natural and open-sounding kit, warm and fat, with unobtrusive snare and big toms. for general-purpose pop, rock and acoustic power drums.
+FAT Kit with huge force, a powerful snare and a fat, deep kick. for more rock-oriented material that needs a strong kick foundation and a snare that cuts through.
+PUNCH Tight and very punchy kit with the snare tuned high and accent on the kick, slightly more processed. wherever you want the drums to stick out or hold up against walls of guitars.
+DEEP Low-tuned, resonant kit, played medium-hard. if you're after a more old-fashioned drum sound.
+HARD The hard rock kit, with a punchy rock snare and a present kick drum. for hard rock to metal, where subtlety would get in the way